pointfreeco/swift-snapshot-testing/README.md

 }
 ```

-When the test first runs, a snapshot is recorded automatically to disk and the test will fail and print out the file path of the reference.
+When the test first runs, a snapshot is automatically recorded to disk and the test will fail, printing out the file path of the reference.

 > 🛑 failed - Recorded: …
 >
 > "…/MyAppTests/\_\_Snapshots\_\_/MyViewControllerTests/testMyViewController.png"

 Repeat test runs will load this reference for comparison.
-If the images don't match, the test will fail and print out the file path of each image for further inspection.
+If the values don't match, the test will fail and describe the difference.

-You can record a new reference by setting `record` mode to `true` on the assertion or globally.
+You can record a new reference by setting the `record` mode to `true` on the assertion or globally.

 ``` swift
 assertSnapshot(matching: vc, as: .image, record: true)